zkavtaskin/RTAL/THEORY.md

 It is not clear at this point if abstraction is built into intelligent actors cognition or if it is an emergent phenomenon.
 At the time of writing the working hypothesis that it is an emergent property.

 > Citations are required.

-## Fractal Emergence
-This project's hypothesis is that the association graph is a form of a fractal.
-Due to this initial configuration of how data will be stored in a fractal graph will have significant repercussions.

 ## Links:
 * (Emergence and Complexity)[https://www.youtube.com/watch?app=desktop&v=o_ZuWbX-CyE]